 Subsequent inspections in October and November 2006 found extensive evidence of human sewage and debris which had recently been dumped.
 No debris of this nature had carried over into the two aerobic ponds and no discharge to land was obvious.
 Because of the apparent large volume dumped, it was assumed to have originated from a contract tanker rather than campervans/motor homes.
 An abatement notice was issued to the consent holder who organised a tanker to empty the anaerobic pond and dispose of the wastes at an authorised facility.
 The consent holder also installed a surveillance camera on-site and appropriate signage.
-Subsequent inspections in January and May 2007 found that all human wastes had been removed, the pond system was operating normally, and no discharge was occurring.
+Subsequent inspections in

+January and May 2007 found that all human wastes had been removed, the pond system was operating normally, and no discharge was occurring.
 Similarly, over the 2007-2008 period, the pond system operated normally with no discharge from the final pond.
 On one occasion (November, 2007) there was further evidence of some human wastes and rubbish in the first pond.
 The consent holder removed the material which was transported to the Hawera WWTP industrial tanker discharge facility, but despite video surveillance at the Waverley site, the unlawful discharge was unable to be sourced.
-No problems were found with the system over the 2008-2009, 2009-2010, or 2010-2011, 2011-2012, or 2012-2013 periods and no overflows to land were recorded or apparent.
+No problems were found with the system over the 2008-2009, 2009-2010, 2010-2011, 2011-2012, 2012-2013, or 2013-2014 periods and no overflows to land were recorded or apparent.
+Desludging of the anaerobic pond was performed during the 2013-2014 season.

-Three inspections of the system, performed between mid July 2013 and late February 2014, found the system well managed with the first two ponds full and the third pond just below the outlet level on the first two inspection occasions.
-There were no odours recorded downwind of the system on any occasions.
+Four inspections of the system, performed between mid July 2014 and early March 2015 found the system well managed with the first two ponds full and the third pond just below the outlet level on the first two inspection occasions.
+There were no significant odours recorded downwind of the system on any occasions.
 No human wastes were present in the system and no debris was noted on the surface of two of the ponds.
-At the time of the November 2013 inspection it was noted that the anaerobic pond required desludging, and this was undertaken by the time of the February, 2014 inspection when very low levels were recorded in all three ponds.
-Maintenance of the receptor area has been generally acceptable as there was no evidence of localised spillage onto the reception area.
-However, there was evidence in February 2014 that not all users had been washing down the reception concrete pad area after unloading wastes to the system.
+However, at the time of the December 2014 inspection it was noted that some rubbish (from an overflowing waste bin) had blown into the anaerobic pond.
+At the time of the March, 2015 inspection very low levels were recorded in all three ponds.
+Maintenance of the receptor area has been generally acceptable as there was minimal evidence of localised spillage onto the reception area.
+However, there was evidence in March 2015 that not all users had been washing down the reception concrete pad area after unloading wastes to the system and no hosing facility was available.
 No overflows to land from the ponds system were apparent on any inspection occasion.
 The signage remained in place throughout the period.